 How should I dress in the Vatican?

 Due to the particular idiosyncrasy of the place, one of the main rules of the Vatican is to wear "decorous" clothing.
-That means no hats, no suspenders, no low-cut necklines, no pants or short skirts.
-If it is summer, you can wear a long-sleeved shirt or scarf to enter St. Peter's Basilica or the Vatican Museums.
+To enter, it is mandatory to cover shoulders and knees.
+This also means no hats, suspenders, necklines, pants or short skirts.

 Can I take pictures inside the Vatican?